maxmpz/powerampapi/poweramp_skin_sample/readme.md

 ### Recent Changes
 ##### Build 1007
 - FastTextView derived views (almost all text labels and buttons in Poweramp) now have unified drawable animation attributes for: background, drawable, lineBackground attributes.
-  - No-value or @null values means "No Change" - the appropriate attribute is not changed during animation
+  - No value or @null values means "No Change" - the appropriate attribute is not changed during animation
-  - #0000 (#00000000 or @color/no_drawable0000) means "No-Drawable" - the appropriate attribute is animated to nothing
+  - #0000 (#00000000 or @color/no_drawable0000) means "No Drawable" - the appropriate attribute is animated to nothing
-  - This change causes skin or/and animation inperfections if your skin previously copy-pasted some styles and reused these without deriving from the base Poweramp styles for those elements.
-Particularily, various library elements, such as labels, top navigation back label may get invalid background or/and sudden jump of backround visibility in this case
+  - This change causes skin or/and animation imperfections if your skin uses previously copy-pasted styles and reused these without deriving them from the base Poweramp styles for the changed elements.
+Particularily, various library elements, such as library item labels, top navigation back labels may get invalid background/lineBackground or/and sudden jump of backround/lineBackground visibility in this case
 - more details are available in attrs-fasttextview.xml